 Version applicability: Outlook and Excel 2019, 2016; Office 265; Windows and MAC OS

-Last updated: May 2018
+Last updated: September 2018

-In today’s quick tip, i will describe a very simple procedure that will allow you to save your Outlook 2016 contact persons list into an comma separated values (CSV) file, which you can edit with Excel or alternatively, to a personal outlook data file (PST).
+In today’s quick tip, i will describe a very simple procedure that will allow you to save your Outlook 2016 contact persons list into an comma separated values (CSV) file, which you can edit with Excel or alternatively, into a personal outlook data file (PST).
 Both are pretty similar but serve a bit different purposes.